 The data show a rapid disintegration of the black nuclear family.
-In 1960, of all black families, 22 percent were headed by a single, separated, or divorced woman; by 1983, that figure had nearly doubled.
-Consequently, the number of black children growing up in fatherless families has skyrocketed, increasing 41 percent during the 1970s.
+In 1960, of all black families, 22 percent were headed by a single, separated, or divorced woman; by 1983, that figure

 A large portion of these families is headed for economic hardship.
 In 1982, of all married-couple families in the United States, 7.6 percent lived in poverty.
 For female-headed black families the figure was 56 percent.